Alejandra Abal

 Electronic Medical Record – Patient View

-The project involved designing and developing an EMR for RAMPmedical.
-Working within a small team, we collaborated with a hospital in Argentina to create the tool.
-We successfully launched and iterated, helping the medical doctors of the Hematology area of the HIGA Hospital begin their digitization process.
+Designing and developing an EMR for small practices with RAMPmedical.
+Working within a small team, we collaborated with a hospital in Argentina to create the solution, and help them to start their digitalization process.

 RAMPmedial